Lwyrup/Lwyrup.github.io/_posts/2017-06-02-search-app-angular.md

 </body>
 </html>
 ```
 This provides us with this basic layout with our static values.
-Now that we have our basic structure we'll now move onto using AngularJS to bring it to life.
+Now that we have our basic structure we'll now move to using AngularJS to bring it to life.

 ### The Scripts and AngularJS

-To get AngularJS all we need to do is add a script tag referencing the file, whether that be a url for a CDN or if it is saved within your scripts folder.
+To get AngularJS all we need to do is add a script tag refering to the file, whether that be a url for a CDN or if it's saved within your scripts folder.
 We will add the tag along with tags for our other JavaScript files.

 ```html
 <!DOCTYPE html>